Logo

 6. Schedule Imports Wisely: Avoid mass imports during peak hours to prevent queue backups.

-7. Check Connector Settings: Verify the connector is unpaused and the B2BMA Integration User has correct permissions.
+7. Check Connector Settings: Verify the connector is unpaused and the B2BMA Integration User has the correct permissions.

 8. Test Form Mappings: Ensure form and handler fields are correctly mapped to avoid missed updates.